yairdar/aguide/docs/base-tools/taskfile.md

 # Taskfile

-## Tasfile for Development Automation
+## Taskfile for Development Automation

-> - What’s the point of Tasker?
+> - What’s the point of Taskfile?
 > - Human-friendly automation with a smooth learning curve and serious abilities.

 [Offical Site](https://taskfile.dev/)

 ## Generic Automation Layer